ibm-cloud-docs/satellite/iam.md

 **Description**:

-[{{site.data.keyword.satelliteshort}} config](/docs/satellite?topic=satellite-cluster-config) is a collection of configurations, versions, and subscriptions that you use to automatically deploy Kubernetes resources to groups of clusters that are registered with the {{site.data.keyword.satelliteshort}} Config component.
+[{{site.data.keyword.satelliteshort}} Config](/docs/satellite?topic=satellite-cluster-config) is a collection of configurations, versions, and subscriptions that you use to automatically deploy Kubernetes resources to groups of clusters that are registered with the {{site.data.keyword.satelliteshort}} Config component.
 However, access to {{site.data.keyword.satelliteshort}} Config does not give a user access to the clusters that run the Kubernetes resources of the configuration.
-You can scope access to the following {{site.data.keyword.satelliteshort}} config resources.
+You can scope access to the following {{site.data.keyword.satelliteshort}} Config resources.
 * **Configurations**, where you upload the version of the configuration file for the Kubernetes resources that you want to deploy.
 You cannot scope a policy to a particular configuration.
 * **Subscriptions**, which you use to use to specify the cluster group where you want to deploy the Kubernetes resource definition that you added as a version to your configuration.
 You cannot scope a policy to a particular configuration.
 * **Clusters** or **cluster groups**, which are {{site.data.keyword.openshiftlong_notm}} that are registered with {{site.data.keyword.satelliteshort}} Config and can be subscribed to configurations.